 Many people wonder about scopolamine side effects.
 This dangerous prescription drug treats Parkinson’s disease, muscle spasms, and irritable bowel syndrome.
-However, as Vice News reported, the drug is also used to render people “submissive” to captors or those who wish to harm them.
-If you abuse scopolamine, treatment is the only way out of your dangerous gamble with your life.
+However, the drug is also used to render people “submissive” to captors or those who wish to harm them.
+If you abuse scopolamine, scopolamine addiction treatment is the only way out of your dangerous gamble with your life.

 Scopolamine Side Effects

-There is no wonder why Vice News calls scopolamine the most dangerous drug in the world due to the scopolamine side effects.
-The drug has positive effects on people with Parkinson’s disease, irritable bowel syndrome, or motion sickness.
+The drug, however, has positive effects on people with Parkinson’s disease, irritable bowel syndrome, or motion sickness.
 It’s also available as a behind-the-ear patch to remedy vomiting or seasickness or surgical painkillers.
 However, pharmacies no longer carry the tablet form of the drug, as its maker discontinued the drug in 2011.

 Some off-label uses of the drug help people with depression, asthma, or chemotherapy-related sickness.
 It even helps some quit smoking.
 The FDA approved the drug for prescribing in 1979.